Akmyrat17/laughing-fortnight/README.md

 # 📈 Bitcoin Tracker (Nuxt 3 + Drizzle + PostgreSQL + Docker)

-A modern, containerized Nuxt 3 application with a PostgreSQL backend, using Drizzle ORM for type-safe database interaction.
+A Simple, one page, containerized Nuxt 3 application with a PostgreSQL backend, using Drizzle ORM for type-safe database interaction.

 ## 🧰 Tech Stack